shorebirdtech/shorebird/packages/shorebird_cli/test/fixtures/ipas/README.md

 Files:
 - base.ipa is meant to represent an ipa uploaded as part of a release.
-- no_version.ipa is base.ipa with the version info removed from the Info.plist.
+- no_version.ipa is base.ipa with the version info removed from the Info.plist, along with several other files to save space.
+- no_plist.ipa is base.ipa with the Info.plist (and many other parts) removed.